Just Mousing Around Newsletter ~ Volume 24 Issue 7 ~ July 2025

 Announcing NEW Service change updates! at Professional Computer Services in McCook

 We've listened to you, our customers.
-In February, we changed our business strategy to a more personalized customer service that's easy & convenient for you.
+We changed our business strategy to a more personalized customer service that's easy & convenient for you.
 To achieve this goal, the retail building shop has closed.

 Here are our new services that begin with a phone call to us at (308.344.8884):

-1. REMOTE SERVICE - We have added remote service for existing customers.
-For example, it may be something like this: we speak by phone call, then we would schedule a remote session with your approval.
+1. REMOTE SERVICE - We've added remote service for existing customers.
+For example, it may be something like this: we speak by phone call, then we schedule a remote session.
 Of course, if your computer is non-functional, this would not work and we will chose option 2.

 2. DOOR-TO-DOOR PICK-UP service in McCook.
-We pick up your computer at your door, and return it when service is completed.
+We schedule to pick up your computer at your door, and return it when service is completed.

-If you do not live in McCook, we can discuss options.
+If you do not live in McCook, we can meet-up or discuss options.

 We look forward to making a more personalized computer service experience for you.